datanav/docs/technical/tripletex-superoffice.rst

      - "string"

-Tripletex Employee to Superoffice Person
+Tripletex Employee to SuperOffice Person
 ----------------------------------------
-Every Tripletex Employee will be synchronized with a Superoffice Person.
+Every Tripletex Employee will be synchronized with a SuperOffice Person.

-If a matching Superoffice Person already exists, the Tripletex Employee will be merged with the existing one.
+If a matching SuperOffice Person already exists, the Tripletex Employee will be merged with the existing one.
-If no matching Superoffice Person is found, a new Superoffice Person will be created.
+If no matching SuperOffice Person is found, a new SuperOffice Person will be created.

-A Tripletex Employee will merge with a Superoffice Person if one of the following property combinations match:
+A Tripletex Employee will merge with a SuperOffice Person if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Tripletex Employee Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
    * - email
      - Emails.Value

-Once a link between a Tripletex Employee and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Employee and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Employee and a Superoffice Person:
+The following properties are synchronized between a Tripletex Employee and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Tripletex Employee Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - address.addressLine1
      - Address.Street.Address1
      - "string"